 They are generally portrayed as heroic monster-slayers in Sauk legends.

-Underground Panther (Namipeshiwa or Nah-me-pa-she):
+Underwater Panther (Namipeshiwa or Nah-me-pa-she):

 A powerful mythological creature something like a cross between

 a cougar and a dragon.
 It is a dangerous monster who lives in deep water and causes men and women to drown.

 The Coming of Corn: